 Alternate Hypothesis: if the Black-Snape potions project above is not beyond credibility.
 He goes to Snape.
 Asks him for a batch of the green potion.
 No, not the antidote, the potion.
 Snape is really suspicious now.
 They either have it out between them then, or Snape makes the potion and follows Black when he takes it, and they have it out in the sea cave.

 Snape was on the ascent in the DE hierarchy by some point in 1980*, after having reported the partial Prophecy to the Dark Lord.
-But he was just one of the grunts before that, and associated with Malfoy rather than the Blacks. [*This theory was developed before the release of the Black family Tapestry sketch.]
+But he was just one of the grunts before that, and associated with Malfoy rather than the Blacks. [*This version was developed before the release of the Black family Tapestry sketch.]

 But we do not know who in the family Reggie was closest to.
 He was certainly closer in age to Narcissa, who was married to Malfoy.
 Difficult as it is to believe that any sort of common sense could ever be had from a member of the Black family; regardless of whatever scenario you may decide to create or adopt, Reggie just might have leveled with Snape on just how wrong he had discovered Lord Voldemort’s intentions (or pretensions) to be, in hopes that Snape might spare his life and let him get away.